Medical History Questionnaire

 - Do not mail prescription medication

-A special note for Florence students with ADD/ADHD: Medications used to treat ADHD (Ritalin, Adderall, and Concerta) are illegal in Italy.
-This means that they cannot be purchased in Italy.
+A special note for Florence students with ADD/ADHD: Medications used to treat ADHD (Ritalin, Adderall, and Concerta) cannot be purchased or prescribed in Italy.
 If you use one of these medications, you must bring enough with you for the whole semester.

 If you regularly receive allergy shots and must continue treatment while you are overseas, please contact our local staff upon arrival.
 The center staff will help you select a local doctor and will arrange to refrigerate your serum, if necessary.
 If possible, bring enough serum for your entire semester abroad.